mansan001/mansan001/README.md

 ✍ About Me

-I am currently a 4th year student at Bulacan State University, I study BSIT Major in Web and Mobile Development.
-I am passionate about QA and Tech Support
+<p style="text-align: center;"> I am currently a 4th year student at Bulacan State University, I study BSIT Major in Web and Mobile Development.
+I am passionate about QA and Tech Support </p>

 - 🌱 I’m currently learning ReactJS for structure and Selenium IDE for testing
 - 📫 How to reach me: manolet.work@gmail.com